bruceathy/bruceathy/README.md

-Hi, I'm Bruce Athy
+Hi, I'm Bruce
 ==================================================================================================================================

 Frontend Developer
 ------------------

-* 🌍  I'm based in United States
+* 🌍  I'm based in the United States
 * ✉️  You can contact me at [bruceathy@gmail.com](mailto:bruceathy@gmail.com)

 ### Skills